spoo503/100-days-of-python-Learning./README.md

 ###💻 Day-5 of Python Learning

 ###Today I tried solving a math problem using Python — finding the roots of a quadratic equation.

-##📚 What I worked on:
+##📚 What I tried applying on:

-While loop
+1.While loop
-If-else and nested conditions
+2.If-else and nested conditions
-Using formulas in code
+3.Using formulas in code

 ##💡 What I built:
 A simple program that takes values and tells whether the roots are real, equal, or imaginary, and calculates them.